shikokuchuo/nanonext/README.md

 ### Synchronisation Primitives

-`nanonext` implements synchronisation primitives provided by the NNG library for cross-platform use.
+`nanonext` implements cross-platform synchronisation primitives provided by the NNG library.

 As the R interpreter runs on a single thread, synchronisation primitives such as mutexes and condition variables are not natively implemented in